 How This Journey Began

-The seed for this journey, understanding homelessness, was planted on a cold winter day in February when I was in college.
-I had stopped off to get a cup of coffee on my way to class.
+The seed for this journey, understanding homelessness, was planted on a cold winter day in February.
+I had stopped to get a cup of coffee.
 A homeless man wanted to use the bathroom in the coffee shop.
-“It’s only for customers,” he was told.“But I got to go bad!”
+“It’s only for customers,” he was told.
+“But I got to go bad!”
 (His exact words.)

 The man was asked to leave.
 I just watched.
 I didn’t understand.
 As I came out of the coffee shop, the man was relieving himself against the building.
 I looked up at the revolving clock at the bank in the adjacent lot.
 It read, 5:00 PM.
 Underneath the time was the temperature…4 degrees.
 The man from that cold winter day has always haunted me.

 This photo-documentary consists of nearly 200 portraits and stories of homelessness in America, from Miami to Seattle, the wealthiest nation on the planet.
-The need to address this tragedy is urgent as the 2019 Point In Time Census shows yet again an increase of 2.7% or 14,855 additional homelessness persons across America.
+The need to address this tragedy is urgent as the 2020 Point In Time Census shows yet again shows an enormous increase in homelessness across America.